ch-garcia/datacamp-python/README.md

 ## Contents

-Each folder in this repository includes a specific `Python project` with its related questions and solutions (`Jupyter Notebooks` detailing the Python code).
+Each folder in this repository includes a specific Python project with its related questions and solutions.

 Whenever possible, I included the datasets.